-Field Value or Value constraint Version Version 3 Serial Number Unique value per Issuer DN Signature Algorithm md5RSA or sha1RSA: Certificate signatures produced using these algorithms shall comply with RFC 3279.
-Use of sha-1WithRSAEncryption shall be given strong preference over md5WithRSAEncryption.
-Issuer Common Name (CN) = CA Name Distinguished Name Organizational Unit (OU) = "Certification Services Division" or "Thawte Certification" Organization (O) = "Thawte Consulting cc" or "Thawte Consulting" or "Thawte" Locality (L) = "Cape Town" except for the Thawte Timestamping CA which includes "Durbanville" State or Province (P) = "Western Cape" Country (C) = $"ZA"$ E-Mail (E) = Used for Root CAs only (excluding the Thawte Timestamping CA).
+Field Value or Value constraint Version Version 3 Serial Number Unique value per Issuer DN Signature md5RSA or sha1RSA: Certificate signatures produced using these Algorithm algorithms shall comply with RFC 3279.
+Use of sha- 1WithRSAEncryption shall be given strong preference over md5WithRSAEncryption.
+Issuer Common Name (CN) = CA Name Distinguished Name Organizational Unit (OU) = "Certification Services Division" or "Thawte Certification" Organization (O) = "Thawte Consulting cc" or "Thawte Consulting" or "Thawte" Locality (L) = "Cape Town" except for the Thawte Timestamping CA which "Durbanville" State or Province (P) = "Western Cape" Country (C) = "ZA" E-Mail (E) = Used for Root CAs only (excluding the Thawte Timestamping CA).
 Contains a contact e-mail address for the CA. Valid From Universal Coordinate Time base.
-Synchronized to Master Clock of U.S. Naval Observatory.
+Synchronized to Master Clock of U.S. Valid To Naval Observatory.
 Encoded in accordance with RFC 2459.
-Valid To Universal Coordinate Time base.
-Synchronized to Master Clock of U.S. Naval Observatory.
-Encoded in accordance with RFC 2459.
-The validity period will be set in accordance with the constraints specified in CPS § 6.3.2.
-Subject Distinguished Name Populated in accordance with CPS §3.1.1.
-Subject Public Key Encoded in accordance with RFC 2459 using the RSA algorithm and key lengths of at least 512 bits in accordance with CPS § 6.1.5 (except for SGC SuperCerts which require a key length of at least 1024 bits).
+Universal Coordinate Time base.
+Synchronized to Master Clock of U.S. vanu 10 in accordance with RFC 2459.
+The 5 ordance with the constraints specified in CPS § 6.3.2.
+Subject Populated in accordance with CPS §3.1.1.
+Distinguished Name Subject Public Key Encoded in accordance with RFC 2459 using the RSA algorithm and key lengths of at least 512 bits in accordance with CPS § 6.1.5 (except for 0.
+SGC SuperCerts which require a key length of at least 1024 bits).
 Signature Generated and encoded in accordance with RFC 2459.